USDAForestService/fs-open-forest-platform/frontend/src/assets/content/shoshone/rules-to-know/rules.md

 * The tree must be less than {{treeHeight}} feet in height if the permit was purchased online.
 * You must leave a stump of {{stumpHeight}} inches in height or less.
+* Only cut trees within the national forest boundary.
+* Tree-topping is prohibited.
+Cut down the whole tree.
 * No live branches should be left on the stump.
 * After cutting your tree, take or scatter any unused portion of your tree.
 * Select trees that are growing close to other trees.
 Cutting from dense clumps will thin areas with too many trees, thereby reducing competition and promoting growth of remaining trees.